Family-Based Immigrant Visas

 After the petition is approved, it is sent to the National Visa Center.
 The immigrant must submit an application for an immigrant visa and the required supporting documents.
 The consulate will then schedule the applicant for a visa interview.
 If the immigrant visa is granted, the applicant can travel to the United States and receive a green card.

-For marriage-based cases, the green card may be a conditional (2-year) card or a standard (10-year) card.
+For marriage-based cases, the green card (lawful permanent resident status) may be a conditional (2-year) card or a standard (10-year) green card.

 The CR-1 visa is issued to a foreign spouse who has been married to a U.S. citizen for less than 2 years.
 The “CR” stands for “Conditional Resident.”
 This means that your spouse will enter the United States with conditional permanent resident status.
 They will be issued a green card that is valid for 2 years.